kgisl/cs8251/notes/unit5.md

 [2]: http://iiti.ac.in/people/~tanimad/FileHandlinginCLanguage.pdf

-### Pre-lecture exercise - a "Show and Tell" exercise
+### Pre-Unit exercise - a "Show and Tell" exercise

 1. Create your own paper document by writing a few numbers and words in 3-4 lines.
 Do not use cursive writing, instead